Prgrmmrjns/Whatsapp_automation/README.md

 * Create a OpenAI account and a Pushbullet accout, both are for free

 ## Notes
+* Before you run the script the first time, create a .env file where you put your chatgpt key and pushbullet key, as well as the phone numbers of your contacts
+* You need to login via the QR code scan to whatsappweb on your desktop the first time you start the script.
+  Afterwards the login is done automatically
 * Note that both ChatGPT and Pushbullet have its limits regarding sending requests.
   E.g. ChatGPT refuses to handle more than ~ 30 requests in an hour
-* You need to login via the QR code scan to whatsappweb on your desktop the first time you start the script.
-  Afterwards the login is done automatically

 ## Next steps
 * Deploy code on a website
 * Bypass initial whatsappweb login via QR code